orbeon/orbeon-forms-doc/form-runner/api/persistence/lease.md

 If the lease:

 - Can be granted, then your implementation responds with a 200.
 - Cannot be granted, then it responds with a 423, per RFC 2518 section 8.10.7.
 The response must contain a `<d:lockinfo>` document with information about the owner of the lease (same document that was provided when the lease was acquired), and a `Timeout` header telling the caller for how much longer the lease is expected to stay in place.
-This timeout value is only indicative as the lease can be canceled by the user (see `UNLOCK` below) or renewed (by issuing another `LOCK`).
+This timeout value is only indicative as after your response the lease can be canceled by the user (see `UNLOCK` below) or renewed (by issuing another `LOCK`).

 ## The UNLOCK method